imor/mini-lsm/mini-lsm-book/src/03-memtable.md

 `#![allow(...)]` at the top of the modules you modified so that cargo clippy can actually check the styles.

 This is the last part for the basic building blocks of an LSM tree.
-After implementing the merge iterators, we can easily merge data from different part of the data structure (mem table + SST) and get an iterator over all data.
-And in part 4, we will compose all these things together to make a real storage engine.
+After implementing the merge iterators, we can easily merge data from different parts of the data structure (mem-table + SST) and get an iterator over all data.
+In part 4, we will compose all these things together to make a real storage engine.

 ## Task 1 - Mem Table

-In this course, we use [crossbeam-skiplist](https://docs.rs/crossbeam-skiplist) as the implementation of memtable.
+In this course, we use [crossbeam-skiplist](https://docs.rs/crossbeam-skiplist) as the implementation of the memtable.
-Skiplist is like linked-list, where data is stored in a list node and will not be moved in memory.
-Instead of using a single pointer for the next element, the nodes in skiplists contain multiple pointers and allow user to "skip some elements", so that we can achieve `O(log n)` search, insertion, and deletion.
+A skiplist is like a linked list, where data is stored in a list node and will not be moved in memory.
+Instead of using a single pointer for the next element, the nodes in skiplists contain multiple pointers and allow users to "skip some elements", so that we can achieve `O(log n)` search, insertion, and deletion.

-In storage engine, users will create iterators over the data structure.
-Generally, once user modifies the data structure, the iterator will become invalid (which is the case for C++ STL and Rust containers).
-However, skiplists allow us to access and modify the data structure at the same time, therefore potentially improving the performance when there is concurrent access.
-There are some papers argue that skiplists are bad, but the good property that data stays in its place in memory can make the implementation easier for us.
+In a storage engine, users will create iterators over the data structure.
+Generally, once a user modifies the data structure, the iterator will become invalid (which is the case for C++ STL and Rust containers).
+However, skiplists allow us to access and modify the data structure at the same time, therefore potentially improving performance when there is concurrent access.
+Some papers argue that skiplists are bad, but the good property that data stays in its place in memory can make the implementation easier for us.

-In `mem_table.rs`, you will need to implement a mem-table based on crossbeam-skiplist.
+In `mem_table.rs`, you need to implement a mem-table based on crossbeam-skiplist.
 Note that the memtable only supports `get`, `scan`, and `put` without `delete`.
 The deletion is represented as a tombstone `key -> empty value`, and the actual data will be deleted during the compaction process (day 5).
 Note that all `get`, `scan`, `put` functions only need `&self`, which means that we can concurrently call these operations.

 ## Task 2 - Mem Table Iterator

-You can now implement an iterator `MemTableIterator` for `MemTable`. `memtable.iter(start, end)` will create an iterator that returns all elements within the range `start, end`.
+You can now implement an iterator `MemTableIterator` for `MemTable`. `memtable.iter(start, end)` creates an iterator that returns all elements within the range `start, end`.
 Here, start is `std::ops::Bound`, which contains 3 variants:
 `Unbounded`, `Included(key)`, `Excluded(key)`.
-The expresiveness of `std::ops::Bound` eliminates the need to memorizing whether an API has a closed range or open range.
+The expressiveness of `std::ops::Bound` eliminates the need to memorize whether an API has a closed range or open range.

 Note that `crossbeam-skiplist`'s iterator has the same lifetime as the skiplist itself, which means that we will always